ryanjrichards/dd_python_llm_demo/README.md

 ## Contact

-For any questions or inquiries, please contact Ryan Richards at ryan.richards95@gmail.com
+For any questions or inquiries, please contact Ryan Richards at ryan.richards@datadoghq.com or ryan.richards95@gmail.com